-The charts above reflect the progression of the three PASER rating conditions for Branch County's federal-aid roads over an 11-year period.
-After a steady decrease from 2012 to 2016, there was a slight increase in the number of miles of Poor rated roads until 2019 when a significant decrease occurred.
-The mileage of Good rated roads has generally inversely mirrored the poor rated mileage, though it has held basically steady from the 2019 period through 2022.
-Fair rated miles have decreased slightly each year since 2016 until 2021 when it showed a significant increase.
-For the 2022 it appears some previously poor rated roads were improved to Good, while Fair rated road mileage remained essentially steady.
-An increase in Good rated non-trunkline road mileage for 2022 was mirrored by a corresponding decrease in Poor mileage.
-The overall decrease in Poor rated mileage for 2022 was driven non-trunkline roads, offsetting the lack of change in trunkline mileage.
+The charts above reflect the progression of the three PASER rating conditions for Branch County's federal-aid roads over an 12-year period.
+After a steady decrease from 2012 to 2016, there was a slight increase in the number of miles of Poor rated roads until 2019 when a general trend of decreasing began that continues.
+The mileage of Good rated roads has generally inversely mirrored the poor rated mileage.
+Fair rated miles decreased slightly each year from 2016 until 2021 when they increased.
+They have held relatively steady since.
+For 2023 it appears a sizeable number of previously poor rated roads were improved to Good, while Fair rated road mileage remained essentially steady.
+Increases in Good rated non-trunkline road mileage for 2022 and 2023 were mirrored by a corresponding decreases in Poor mileage.
+The overall decrease in Poor rated mileage for 2023 was aided by a large reduction in trunkline miles rated Poor.